Appearances can be deceiving. Just ask those who unwittingly serve the Apparently Powerless Puppetmaster.

-- Josef Stalin was originally thought by most everyone to be extremely harmless in his early years in the Bolshevik Party.
-He eventually got himself put in charge of the Party's newspaper and given nearly unlimited control over the organizational side of the party.
-He used this influence to get himself promoted to General Secretary where he used this power to appoint centrists and people he had influence over (generally because he had dirt on them) to the party congress (which technically had power over the standing committee and politburo).
+- Josef Stalin was originally thought by most everyone to be politically harmless in his early years in the Bolshevik faction of the Russian Social Democratic Labor Party.
+He started off as an organizer of random Georgian backwaters and as an "expropriator" (what the Bolshevik RSDLPers called a bank robbernote ) who was occasionally called upon to defend Bolshevism to the Russian Empire's minority nationalities (having enough of a grasp of the Marxist theory and a sharp enough pen to do so).
+He eventually got himself put in charge of the Party's newspaper and was given nearly unlimited control over the organizational side of the party.
+He used this influence to get himself promoted to General Secretary — up to that point, seen as a largely clerical position (some party wags called him "Comrade Card-Index").
+However, as General Secretary, he had authority over who qualified for the membership rolls, and he used this power to ensure that centrists and people he had influence over (generally because he had dirt on them) made it to the party congress (which technically had power over the standing committee and politburo).
 He was elected to the leadership by those centrists and with the general approval of his potential rivals, who thought that Stalin could be easily manipulated.
 They mistook his coarse, unrefined crudity and indifference to ideological principles or intellectual arguments for stupidity.
 More importantly, he didn't seem to have a 'real' power base like Mikhail Frunze's Red Army or 'Iron Felix' Dzherzhinsky's OGPU/NKGB.
 The joke ended around 1929 when, with Stalin no longer tolerating open dissent within the politburo and Frunze and Dzherzhinsky dead of natural causes, people realized that he had become a de facto dictator.
-From then onward anyone who looked like opposition, or looked like thinking about looking like it, was killed or sent to break rocks in the Gulag.
+From then onward anyone who looked like opposition, or looked like they were thinking about opposition, was killed or sent to break rocks in the Gulag.
 The rest is very bloody history.